 - Y Afterschool — What’s a working parent to do when school is out at 3pm?
 The Y runs more than 100 quality afterschool programs throughout in the city out of our branches and in New York City public schools.
 Contact the Youth & Family Director at your local YMCA or click here for more information.

-- College Preparation — The Y can your child prepare for college.
-From touring colleges together with teens from the neighborhood to filling out necessary paper work, Y teen staff can help get you take charge of the college application process.
+- College Preparation — The Y can help your child prepare for college.
+From touring colleges together with teens from the neighborhood to filling out necessary paper work, Y teen staff can help you take charge of the college application process.
 Contact your local Y teen director for more information.

 - Tutoring — Does your child need a little extra help preparing for that big exam or just completing their homework assignments?
 Homework help and learning center is available at select Ys.